 Participants will live on campus at the University of Chicago for the 8 week experience in order to foster the same sense of community and cooperative learning that exists among our medical school students.
 Participants will not be permitted to work part-time jobs, take any additional classes during the program, or be involved in any formal or informal MCAT or application preparation process for medical school during the program.
 There will be considerable lab work to conduct and out-of-lab/class work to prepare.

-- Contact: Nikki Oliver c/o The Pritzker School of Medicine-Office of Multicultural Affairs
+- The Pritzker School of Medicine-Office of Multicultural Affairs

 - Phone number: 773-702-8946

-- Email address: The Pritzker School of Medicine Office of Mulitcultural Affairs
+- Email address: The Pritzker School of Medicine Office of Multicultural Affairs

 - Location: Chicago, IL (Hyde Park campus)